NPavie/npavie.github.io/about.md

 title: About me
 ---

-My name is Nicolas Pavie and i'm currently working for the [BrailleNet.org](https://www.braillenet.org) association and the [DAISY Consortium](https://www.daisy.org) as a software engineer.
+My name is Nicolas Pavie, and i'm currently working for the [BrailleNet.org](https://www.braillenet.org) association and the [DAISY Consortium](https://www.daisy.org) as a software engineer.

-Please go check theirs websites and see what we do :)
+Please go check their websites and see what we do :)

-I'm a passionate about IT in general, from low level architectures of processors to high level framework and APIs.
+I'm a passionate about IT in general, from low-level processors' architectures to high-level frameworks and APIs.
 I had a crush in my youth for Computer Graphics and decided to further explore this domain in my studies, up to a Ph.
-D. thesis on real-time rendering.
+D. thesis on real-time rendering of surfacic details.

-Among my hobbies, i build PCs (well, when i can ... it's a rather expensive hobby).
+Among my hobbies, i build PCs (when i can, it's a rather expensive hobby).
 I also do some system administration and maintenance for friends and relative, and i'm hosting a home server for inhouse streaming and personnal file backup.

 ## Curriculum